Martbul/citystat2/README.md

 - [] add image picker in the tutoriaol screen
 - [] order friends in alphabetical order
 - [] fix share invite, copy link,....

+- Walking/Running distance: Kilometers covered in the city by walking and by running Speed trends: Average speed in different areas (walking in parks vs. traffic zones) Most visited areas: "Your personal hotspots."
+Green space coverage: % of your walking that’s inside parks/green zones.
+Elevation changes: How much uphill/downhill travel you’ve done in the city.
+Street streaks: Longest unbroken walk without repeating streets.
+Color map: Heatmap of how much of the city you’ve “painted” by visiting.
+Friends overlap: Compare areas visited with friends (privacy-conscious, opt-in).
+Shared challenges: Community quests like "cover the whole city as a group."

+PREDICTIONS FEATURE:
+Predictive patterns: Where you’re most likely to be at a given time.

 - [] v2 - mutyple cities